Get in Touch

 • Understanding the shell prompt

-• Navigating the shell prompt within the X environment
+• The shell prompt within the X environment

-• Managing the root account and root shell prompt (utilizing su, sudo, and running programs as root under X)
+• The root account and root shell prompt (utilizing su, sudo, and running programs as root under X)

 • Exiting the command prompt